jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) specifying the particulars of the charge; and (c) specifying a date (being not less than 20 working days, and not more than 60 working days, after the date on which the notice is received by the social worker) on which the Tribunal intends to hear the charge.
 (2) The chairperson must also give a copy of the notice to any complainant.
-(3) The notice must require the social worker to inform the Tribunal in writing, not later than a date specified in it (being not less than 10 working days after the date on which the social worker receives the notice), whether he or she wishes to be heard by the Tribunal, either personally or by a representative.
+(3) The notice must require the social worker to inform the Tribunal in writing, not later than a date specified in it (being not less than 10 working days after the date on which the social worker receives the notice), whether the social worker wishes to be heard by the Tribunal, either personally or by a representative.
 (4) If the social worker fails to notify the Tribunal as required by subsection (3), the social worker is entitled to appear and to be heard at the hearing, but only on conditions (as to payment of costs and expenses or otherwise) that the Tribunal thinks fit and orders.

 ### 77 Interim suspension of registration or practising certificate or imposition of conditions on practice